Effective Date: January 10, 2019

 Transfer Personal Data To Other Countries

-We transfer your personal data to countries outside the United Kingdom and the European Economic Area (“EEA”), including, but not limited to the United States, where our Human Resources Department and Recruiting team is located, and where our Human Resources management systems and on other IT systems (including email) are located.
+We transfer your personal data to countries outside the United Kingdom, the European Economic Area (“EEA”), or Switzerland, including, but not limited to the United States, where our Human Resources Department and Recruiting team is located, and where our Human Resources management systems and on other IT systems (including email) are located.

-Ripple complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and the United Kingdom and Switzerland to the United States.
-Ripple has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
-If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.
+Ripple Labs Inc. and Ripple Services Inc. complies with the EU-U.S. Data Privacy Framework Principles, the UK Extension to the EU-U.S. Data Privacy Framework and the Swiss-U.S. Data Privacy Framework Principles (collectively, the “DPF Principles”).
+Ripple has certified to the U.S. Department of Commerce that it adheres to the DPF Principles with regard to the processing of personal data received from the European Union, United Kingdom and Switzerland in reliance on the DPF Principles.
+Ripple is committed to protecting your personal information and continues to comply with these frameworks as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States.
+If there is any conflict between the terms in this Privacy Policy and the DPF Principles, the DPF Principles shall govern.
+To learn more about the DPF Principles program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

 How We Protect Your Information